thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 `puppetlabs/postgresql`, and when I installed it, I called it `puppetlabs-postgresql`, but the actual directory where it installed is `postgresql`.
 The `puppetlabs` corresponds to the name of the Forge user account that uploaded the module to the Forge.
-This distinguishes different users' versions of a module while browsing the Forge and during installation.
-When a module is installed, this account name is not included in the module directory name.
-Not knowing this could cause some confusion; identically named modules will conflict if they are installed on the same master.
+This distinguishes modules with the same name created and published by different users.

+When a module is installed, however this account name is not included in the module directory name, meaning that you cannot install multiple modules with the same name without causing conflicts, even if those modules are listed under a different name on the Forge.

-To see a full list of modules installed in all modulepaths on my master, I use the `puppet module` tool's `list` subcommand.
+To see a full list of modules installed in all modulepaths on my master, I can use the `puppet module` tool's `list` subcommand.

     puppet module list

+Notice that when I installed the postgresql module, the Puppet module tool also identified and installed several pre-requisites: standardlib, apt, and concat.

 ## Writing a wrapper class

-Using the existing `postgresql` module, I can add a database component to the Pasture module without having to reinvent the Puppet code needed to manage a PostgreSQL server and database instance.
-Instead, I'll create what's called a *wrapper class* to declare classes from the `postgresql` module with the parameters needed by the Pasture application.
+With the `postgresql` module installed, I can add now add database component to the Pasture module without writing all the Puppet code needed to manage a PostgreSQL server and database instance.
+I'll create what's called a *wrapper class* to declare classes from the `postgresql` module within my pasture module and set their parameters according to my needs for the Pasture application.

 <div class = "lvm-task-number"><p>Task 2:</p></div>